 After a natural disaster, you’ll want to begin the process of filing insurance claims.
 How much assistance you will receive through your insurance will vary greatly depending on your landlord insurance policy.
-It’s best to require tenants to carry their own renters insurance, as this will not only protect their belongings and losses, but in some cases, it can also help you cover deductibles.
+It’s best to require tenants to carry their own renters insurance, as their policy will not only protect their belongings and losses, but in some cases, it can also help you cover deductibles.

 Unfortunately, the process for filing claims can be extremely slow in the case of major disasters.
 With so many claims flooding the system, patience will be key.
 The better documentation you keep upfront, the better chance you’ll have of receiving fair compensation for damages.

-No matter the natural disaster you find yourself faced with, there are plenty of government and non-profit resources that can help you if you’re in need.
+No matter what natural disaster you find yourself faced with, there are plenty of government and non-profit resources that can help you if you’re in need.
 Here is a helpful list of resources for both landlords and renters: